 In cases where an HCV family is receiving assistance in an MPHA-owned unit, MPHA will obtain the services of an independent entity to determine rent reasonableness in accordance with program requirements, and to assist the family in negotiating the contract rent when the family requests assistance.
 The independent agency must communicate the results of the rent reasonableness determination to the family and to MPHA.
-The independent agency must be approved by HUD and may be the unit of general local government for MPHA jurisdiction (unless MPHA is itself the unit of general local government).
+The independent agency must be approved by HUD and may be the unit of general local government for MPHA jurisdiction (unless MPHA is itself the unit of general local government or an agency of such government).